Mental Health Line

-The state's first public purpose-built Parent and Baby Unit is now under construction at RPA.
+The state's first public purpose-built Parent and Baby Unit is now open at RPA.

-Staff in the Parent and Baby Unit will be specialist perinatal health professionals with ability to attend to the mental health needs of the parent and to facilitate appropriate care of the baby and promote parent-infant interactions.
+All staff are health professionals with the ability to attend to the mental health needs of the parent and to facilitate appropriate care of your baby and promote parent-baby interactions.

 Parents and babies will have their own room with an ensuite bathroom.
 Rooms are generously designed with a queen sized bed, cot, and a daybed.

 Within the unit, there are also communal areas including lounges, dining, kitchen and courtyard areas to accommodate multiple families.
 Therapeutic spaces include group/activity rooms, gym, play areas, baby care room and a retreat.

 Referral to the Naamaru Parent and Baby Unit must be received through the NSW Health mental health services.
 If you are not under the care of mental health services, your GP or local hospital will be able to refer you to your mental health team.
 Naamaru Parent and Baby Unit is not able to accept self-referrals.